-The America the Beautiful Pass covers you for a year, and lets a vehicle and up to four adults over 16 into each park for free (children 15 and under are free anyway).
-Where the park charges a fee per person it covers up to four people.
-It doesn’t cover extra costs though, like guided tours, camping and RV pitches.
+The America the Beautiful national parks pass covers you for a year, and lets a vehicle and up to four adults over 16 into each park for free (children 15 and under are free anyway).
+Where the park charges a fee per person it covers up to four people, but doesn’t cover extra costs like guided tours, camping and RV pitches.

 The pass is valid at over 2000 federally-owned recreation sites across the US.
 It’s hard to track down a full list, but it includes all National Parks plus National Monuments, National Forests and Wildlife Refuges.
 It doesn’t cover privately-owned sites, like Meteor Crater in Arizona, and Navajo sites like Monument Valley and Antelope Canyon.
 And it all gets a bit confusing when you come to state parks – some like Red Rock Canyon in Nevada are covered by the pass but most aren’t.
 In places where the pass isn’t accepted there’s usually a sign to say so, but if not it’s always worth asking.

 The America the Beautiful Pass costs $80 and is valid for one year.
 If you’re a US citizen you’re also eligible for a senior pass if you’re over 62 (this costs $10 for a lifetime pass), or a free pass for disabled people or the military.
 You can order the passes online or get them at any of the National Parks, plus a lot of National Monuments, National Forests and state visitors centres.
 There’s a full list of what can be bought where here.
 The pass has space for two signatures on the back, so you can share it, and the two people don’t have to be related.
 You will need to show photo ID every time you use the pass.